 Dr. James Frazier became chair in 2007.
 Guest artist engagements through the end of the decade included Urban Bush Women/Jawole Willa Jo Zollar, Monica Bill Barnes, Miguel Gutierrez, and Tania Isaac Dance.

 In 2010 the department was awarded an “American Masterpieces” grant from the National Endowment for the Arts to restage Jawole Willa Jo Zollar’s Shelter.
 A documentary about the process, created by Martha Curtis and Bruce Berryhill, went on to screen at film festivals nationally and internationally, including Dance Films Association and the American Dance Festival.
-VCU Dance again hosted the Mid Atlantic Region American College Dance Festival in 2010, featuring a performance by Stephen Petronio Company.
-Other guest residencies have included the Parisbased company stefanie batten bland, Kate Weare Company, and Dallas Black Dance Theatre.
+VCU Dance again hosted the Mid Atlantic Region American College Dance Festival in 2010, featuring a performance by Stephen Petronio Company, and in 2018, featuring a performance by Helen Simoneau Danse and guest teachers from AXIS Dance Company.
+Other guest residencies have included the Paris-based company stefanie batten bland, Kate Weare Company, Dallas Black Dance Theatre, and Ananya Dance Theatre.

 The percentage of VCU Dance students from outside of Virginia grew from 11% in 1996 to nearly 50% in 2013.
-The application pool has grown, making the program more competitive, with an acceptance rate ranging from 2530%.
-In 2014, Dr. Gaynell Sherrod became chair.
-With respect to diversity, the Department’s student population remains a model, with 50.6% of VCU Dance majors self-identified as non-White in 2014-2015.
-Guest artist engagements continue to be programmed with diversity as a key value; guests in 20142015 included Camille A. Brown & Dancers, Dawn Marie Bazemore, Maria Bauman, Doug Varone/Julia Burrer, and Dr. Brenda Dixon Gottschild.
+The application pool has grown, making the program more competitive, with an acceptance rate ranging from 25-30%.
+In 2014, Dr. Gaynell Sherrod became chair, followed by Courtney Harris in 2017.
+With respect to diversity, the Department’s student population remains a model, with close to 60% of VCU Dance majors self-identified as non-White in 2018.
+Four new faculty hires in 2019 bring the faculty demographics more closely aligned with student demographics for the first time in the department’s history.

-In spring of 2015, Dance majors perform Doug Varone’s Democracy (1996) set on them by Doug Varone and Dancers’ company member Julia Burrer, in the VCU Dance NOW concert and with the Varone company at the 92nd Street Y in New York City.
+In spring of 2015, Dance majors performed Doug Varone’s Democracy (1996) set on them by Doug Varone and Dancers’ company member Julia Burrer, in the VCU Dance NOW concert and with the Varone company at the 92nd Street Y in New York City.
+Students also performed at Jacob’s Pillow Dance Festival in 2017 and 2018, in student works selected by adjudicators at the American College Dance Association’s National College Dance Festival.

 “In completing my BFA at VCU Dance, I rediscovered my joy in learning while also teaching their wonderfully talented and dedicated students.
 What a delight to be part of the inspiring and generous VCU Dance community!
 I am proud to be an alumna.”